10 things to know about Pierre-Auguste Renoir

 Matisse described Les baigneuses, painted 1918-19 (Musée d’Orsay, Paris), as ‘the loveliest nudes ever painted’, and was greatly influenced by Renoir’s studio masquerades, which in turn drew from Delacroix and Orientalism.
 When Matisse began his own series of odalisques in 1919, he followed Renoir’s example by posing his favourite models in the intimate surroundings of his studio, with no pretence at a plausible ethnography of costume or setting.

-Over the course of his life Renoir painted several thousand paintings.
+Over the course of his life Renoir painted several thousand paintings, as well as sculpture.
 Although he quickly found commercial success, he seemed to be driven primarily by his enjoyment of the act of painting.
-He once remarked to his teacher, Gleyre, ‘If painting were not a pleasure to me I should certainly not do it'.
+He once remarked to his teacher, Gleyre, ‘If painting were not a pleasure to me I should certainly not do it’.

 Shortly before he died in 1919 he visited the Louvre, where his work was now hung alongside the Old Masters he had long admired.